 Apart from updating your change of address with organizations and companies, don’t forget to notify key people in your personal and professional life about your new change of address.

-Clients - It’s recommended to notify clients as early as possible, as some clients won’t pay enough attention to invoices to notice that you have moved.
-This can be the most painful part in relocating, as it may take months to get all your clients to update their records to take into account your new address.
-In the meantime, your cashflow will fluctuate.
+It’s recommended to notify clients as soon as possible, as some clients won’t pay enough attention to invoices to notice that you have moved.
+This can be the most painful part of relocating, as it may take months to get all of your clients to update their records to take into account your new business address.
+In the meantime, your cash flow will fluctuate.

-This is one reason why we recommend using a separate mailbox to receive client checks and invoices.
-With VirtualPostMail, changing your mailing address in your clients’ records will never be an issue when you move office locations.
+This is one reason why it’s recommended to use a separate mailbox to receive client checks and invoices.
+With VirtualPostMail (VPM), changing your mailing address in your clients’ records won't be an issue when you move office locations.

-Business Relationships - If you have business partners or investors, it’s a good idea to let your team know where they can reach you at least at weeks in advance of your move, if not earlier.
+If you have business partners or investors, it’s a good idea to let your team know where they can reach you at least two weeks in advance of your move, if not earlier.

-If you rely on experts to help manage your finances, then it’s important to notify them about the change of address so they can contact you quickly about your business.
-Typically this step includes contacting the following professionals:
+If you rely on experts to help manage your finances, then it’s important to notify them about the change of address so they can contact you about your business.
+This step includes contacting the following professionals:

 - Financial Advisor